 Spicy Mignonette Sauce

-I felt like a culinary genius when I brought classic mignonette sauce and nuoc cham, the spicy Vietnamese sauce, together in this recipe.
+For adventurous eaters, combine the classic mignonette sauce and nuoc cham, the spicy Vietnamese sauce, together in this recipe.
 It's amazing on raw oysters, but also truly shines when drizzled over grilled oysters.
-Peel and mince 1 small shallot and stir it into 1/2 cup cider vinegar, along with 1 to 2 tablespoons brown sugar, 1/4 to 1/2 teaspoons red chile flakes, and salt to taste.
+Peel and mince 1 small shallot and stir it into 1/2 cup cider vinegar, along with 1 to 2 tablespoons brown sugar, 1/4 to 1/2 teaspoons red chili flakes, and salt to taste.
 A bit of fish sauce is good, too.

 07 of 07